Grokzen/pykwalify/docs/Validation Rules.md

 ### mapping or map

 Mapping of values (dict).

-The map type is implicitly assumed when `mapping` or `map` is present in the rule of a schema.
+The map type is implicitly assumed when `mapping` or `map` is present in the rule.

 #### Example: